How It Works

 Invest in S&P 500 Index

-Custodian: US Bank · Managers: Vanguard & Fidelity · SEC-registered
+Custodian: U.S. Bank · Managers: Vanguard & Fidelity · SEC-registered

 Step 03